 The delivery of relevant information would be part of the service level agreement between the DSO and MNO.
 The information required by the relevant interfaces are listed below at a high level.
 A further analysis of the details of these requirements and how to fulfil them is out of scope of stage 1 specification.

-In a DSO network operation center for U’s distribution services, a technician “Fred” observes a number of substation local area networks, ready to detect and resolve any sign of trouble that arises.
-Supplementing the DSO’s network management information, the MNO exposes management data to enable Fred to properly respond to failures in the DSO network.
+In a DSO network operation center for U' s distribution services, a technician "Fred" observes a number of substation local area networks, ready to detect and resolve any sign of trouble that arises.
+Supplementing the DSO's network management information, the MNO exposes management data to enable Fred to properly respond to failures in the DSO network.

 U uses a Dual SIM router which is configured to use MNO A as primary in normal conditions, failover mechanism to B is enabled so that standby connection can be triggered in the event of complete loss of connection or quality of connection below thresholds.